JollyCupcake/jollycupcake/README.md

 ## Hi, I'm Evgeniia
 ### About me

-I'm a QA engineer with a strong command of both manual and automated testing.
-I'm a quick learner and a good listener.
-I worked in international companies for over 6 years so my soft skills are on point, just as my English.
-I am also quite fun to be around.
+I'm a QA engineer with a strong command of manual testing web apps and API.
+Currently, I’m actively learning automation on Python to further expand my expertise.
+My strengths include meticulousness, critical and analytical thinking, ability to self-learn, and very good English (C1, IELTS Band 8).
+I excel at creating quality test documentation, planning, prioritizing tasks, and collaborating with people.
+I am also quite fun to be around :)

 ### Languages and tools I use